pulumi/docs/content/registry/packages/google-native/api-docs/dataproc/v1/cluster/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}Optional.
 A Cloud Storage bucket used to store ephemeral cluster and jobs data, such as Spark and MapReduce history files.
 If you do not specify a temp bucket, Dataproc will determine a Cloud Storage location (US, ASIA, or EU) for your cluster's temp bucket according to the Compute Engine zone where your cluster is deployed, and then create and manage this project-level, per-location bucket.
-The default bucket has a TTL of 90 days, but you can use any TTL (or none) if you specify a bucket.
-This field requires a Cloud Storage bucket name, not a URI to a Cloud Storage bucket.{{% /md %}}</dd><dt class="property-required"
+The default bucket has a TTL of 90 days, but you can use any TTL (or none) if you specify a bucket (see Dataproc staging and temp buckets (https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/staging-bucket)).
+This field requires a Cloud Storage bucket name, not a gs://...
+URI to a Cloud Storage bucket.{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="workerconfig_csharp">
 <a href="#workerconfig_csharp" style="color: inherit; text-decoration: inherit;">Worker<wbr>Config</a>